Main Causes of Distracted Driving Car Accidents

 Paying for damages after a car accident yourself can be extremely expensive.
 This is why many people file a claim with insurance companies after a car accident.
 However, if an insurance company denies or delays your personal injury claim, talking to a Cortland Car Accidents Lawyer can increase your chances of receiving the compensation you need to recover.

 At Gattuso & Ciotoli, we offer our clients four areas of legal practice.
 Call us at (315) 314-8000 for a free consultation today.
-Our offices can be found in Central New York, Syracuse, Watertown, Binghamton, Fayetteville, North Syracuse, Camillus, Liverpool, Cortland, and Auburn.
+Our offices can be found in Central New York, Syracuse, Watertown, Binghamton, Syracuse, North Syracuse, Camillus, Liverpool, Cortland, and Auburn.
 Our goal is to investigate your situation and help you collect the evidence you need for compensation.